Vaccine Warning for Increased Risk of Heart Inflammation Can Be Treated "Very Rare" | ExBulletin

 Of the more than 320 million vaccinations given nationwide, this condition was seen in about 1,200 patients, most of whom were young men and adolescents.

-Dr. Christina Johns says the condition is easy to treat and heals fairly quickly in healthy children and adults.
+Dr. Christina Johns told News 12 that the condition is easy to treat and heals fairly quickly in healthy children and adults.

+The FDA states that if a vaccinated person experiences chest or heart-related pain, they should see a doctor immediately and closely monitor both vaccines to assess their long-term effects.

 Government health officials say the benefits of the vaccine against COVID-19 outweigh the risks posed by side effects.